-To keep up with the increasing demand for them across not only Germany but also France and England, German manufacturers of all sizes and capabilities began to produce them.
+To keep up with the increasing demand, not only across Germany but also France and England, German manufacturers of all sizes and capabilities began to produce them.

-Only one of the original German manufacturers remains, the fourth generation of Philip Griebel's family, and on the 'birth certificates' of those Graefenroda garden gnomes their species is given as Nanus hortorum vulgaris, 'common garden dwarf'.
+Only one of the original German manufacturers remains.
+The fourth generation of Philip Griebel's family, and on the "birth certificates" of those Graefenroda garden gnomes their species is given as "Nanus hortorum vulgaris".
+Common garden dwarf.

-The garden gnome's history has passed from garden status symbol through kitsch, and is back to becoming something of a cult, but in Germany they have never gone out of fashion.
+The garden gnome's history has passed from garden status symbol through "kitsch", and is back to becoming something of a cult, but in Germany they have never gone out of fashion.

 What are they, and why put them in a garden, on a windowsill or hanging from rafters.

-A German myth however describes gnomes who during the night frighten away any two or four legged prowlers, while also helping with the weeding and the rest of the garden work.
+A German myth describes gnomes who during the night frighten away any two or four legged prowlers, while also helping with the weeding and the rest of the garden work.

-The word gnome is based on a Greek phrase for Earth Dweller, as in ancient times not only were certain gods believed to live underground but later strange and wayward beings were supposed to inhabit the woodlands, living in burrows and coming out only to cause chaos.
+The word "gnome" is based on a Greek phrase for "Earth Dweller", as in ancient times not only were certain gods believed to live underground but later strange and wayward beings were supposed to inhabit the woodlands.
+Living in burrows and coming out only to cause chaos.

-Even the Harry Potter books of J. K. Rowling describe garden gnomes as "wretched creatures to be cleared away at every opportunity", although in 'The Gnome', the collection of stories by The Brothers Grimm, there are both kind and malicious examples.
+Even Harry Potter books describe garden gnomes as "wretched creatures to be cleared away at every opportunity", although in "The Gnome", a collection of stories by The Brothers Grimm, there are kind ones as well as malicious.

-For a terracotta gnome this is rather unfortunate because close contact with soil and inclement weather will shorten his or her life considerably.
+For a terracotta gnome this is rather unfortunate, because close contact with soil and inclement weather will shorten his or her life considerably.

 In 2002 the summer solstice, June 21, was established as International Gnome Day.
 Some people have taken to traveling with gnomes and photographing them in front of the Taj Mahal or sunbathing on Bondi Beach, while "Amelie" is a French film featuring the world travels of a stolen garden gnome.